dhillon-d/push-pop-backend/README.md

 **Design**

 This app is the backend in memory database accessible by REST API endpoint.
-There is also a companion frontend application.
-Both applications have to be running in order to work locally.
+You can either run this application by itself, or run it with the companion frontend application.

 **Versions**